babinyurii/recan/README.md

 ## Usage example

-Import 'simgen' function from the recan package:
+Import `Simgen` class from the recan package:
 ```python
 from recan.simgen import simgen
 ```